johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 ```

 ### To be safe, verify the rwd, make sure we are making the correct modifications
-- Compare our homemade rwd with the original official rwd
+- Compare our homemade rwd with the stock rwd
   - The speed low byte is changed from 0x28 to 0x0
 ![](https://i.ibb.co/H76yd0F/image.png)
 ```